 A few months back I was called again out to San Francisco for work, and before my trip I found myself following my typical routine: I planned on cafes for lunch, restaurants for dinner, bakeries for bread & pastry, and coffee shops to grab a cappuccino… You know, standard stuff.
 The problem with San Francisco is that there are too many good places to visit and it becomes an arduous task to eliminate items from your to-do list.
 I wish Albuquerque had this “problem.”

-One stop I almost always make is Tartine Bakery, but I’ve already talked at length about the magical bread & pastry establishment.
-Another such place is The Mill, a spot that checks two boxes: it’s a bakery and a coffee shop.
+A stop I almost make is Tartine Bakery, but I’ve already talked at length about the magical bread & pastry establishment.
+Another such place is The Mill, a place that checks two boxes: it’s a bakery and a coffee shop.
 And a damn good one of each.

 The line runs long.
 It snakes between the tables packed with patrons toward the door, but thankfully for me as I was inching closer to the counter for a cappuccino and slice of toast I noticed Josey had a few sacks of stoneground flour intermixed with his bread.
 Being the pathological baker that I am, and without thinking about my impending flight home, I promptly snatched a sack of red whole wheat and a loaf of bread.
 You can imagine the looks I got on the airplane as I boarded with a loaf of bread under my arm and my work bag in the other1.

 I posted some shots of Josey’s bread on Instagram a while back, but I’ve finally reached the end of my supply, and this entry goes into detail about the flour and my findings when baking with it.
 Instead of talking at length about attaining an open and lofty loaf, I decided I would talk more about Josey’s red whole wheat and that incredible dark, rich crust it can impart.